E-ISSN 1658-7820

 Computer vision syndrome among male and female medical students in King Saud bin Abdulaziz University, Riyadh

-Mohammed Abdulaziz Alamro, Ziyad A. Alhumaid, Hisham R. Alokaili, Ahmed A. Alrumayyan, Mohamed E. El-Toum, Raghad Abdullah D. Alomari, Mazin Ahmed.
+Mohammed Abdulaziz Alamro, Ziyad A. Alhumaid, Hisham R. Alokaili, Ahmed A. Alrumayyan, Mohamed E. El-toum, Raghad Abdullah D. Alomari, Mazin Ahmed.

 Abstract